srini0x00/securestore_restapis/README.md

 A list of vulnerable resources created for practicing REST API vulnerabilities

 ## What is securestore?
-securestore is an imaginary name I use for the vulnerable apps.
+securestore is an imaginary company name I use for the vulnerable apps.

 ## Custom Vulnerable REST APIs